-“In general, indicators of a sleep disorder are a feeling of not getting refreshed during sleep, and feeling tired and drowsy during the day over an extended period,” says Dr. Peter Analytis, a board-certified sleep medicine physician and medical director of the Morris Hospital Sleep Center.
+“In general, indicators of a sleep disorder are a feeling of not getting refreshed during sleep, and feeling tired and drowsy during the day over an extended period,” says Dr. Peter Analytis, a sleep medicine physician and medical director of the Morris Hospital Sleep Center.
 “One period of insufficient sleep doesn’t make a sleep disorder.
 A sleep disorder is chronic.”

 That’s why many may need a wake-up call.

 According to the Centers for Disease Control and Prevention (CDC), more than one third of American adults (35%) are not getting enough sleep on a regular basis.
 The CDC even identified the rise in lack of sleep as a public health epidemic, estimating that about 70 million Americans suffer from sleep disorders.

 The consequence, as Dr. Analytis points out, is having tired, drowsy people driving vehicles, students falling asleep in class and many others living their lives fatigued, irritable and not functioning at their normal cognitive power.
 Insufficient sleep is also connected to detrimental effects on health, including diabetes, cardiovascular disease, stroke, obesity, uncontrolled blood pressure, weak immune systems and more.

 “Inadequate sleep is not a small matter if it’s chronic,” Dr. Analytis says.
 “Your general health gets negatively impacted if you don’t get good, quality sleep.”